alttch/eva3/README.md

 ![What is EVA ICS](doc/promo/what-is-eva-ics.png?raw=true "What is EVA ICS")

-Using MQTT protocol, EVA ICS allows to set up single IoT/IIoT management node and then easily scale it to your own automation Cloud, where nodes and components discover each other automatically.
+Using MQTT server, EVA ICS allows to set up single IoT/IIoT management node and then easily scale it to your own automation Cloud, where nodes and components discover each other automatically.